Eyewitness memory: Child testimony

 Children can be involved in testimony not only when they are witnesses, but also when they are victims.
 There have been several cases of children recovering false memories of childhood abuse.
 Children as especially suggestible and in cases of recovered memories, is hard to determine whether the recovered memory is accurate or imagined.
 Due to the sensitivity of these cases, strategic interviewing is implemented for children, which may result in the validity of the memory to suffer.
 Strategic interviewing must be assessed with sensitivity on an individual bases and without leading questions, as they may influence the child's answer.
 Additional influences may include individuals surrounding the child prior to, and during the hearing.
 If children hear new information from such individuals, studies show that children will more than likely agree with what the others said—regardless of the child's initial opinion.

-Studies on children show that the average child is at greater risk for memory loss, due to the brain's immaturity and plasticity, when compared to an average adult.
+Studies on children show that the average child is at greater risk for memory loss, due to the brain's immaturity and plasticity, when compared to an average adult but that as children age, they may make less memory errors and be less susceptible to suggestibility.
 Poorer memory performance in young kids was shown when youth of different ages were asked to recall a doctor's visit.
 Children aged 3–5 answered with much less accuracy than individuals aged 6–15, indicating developmental differences in memory capacity.
 Furthermore, it has been shown that information encoded and stored in memory is dependent on the extent of knowledge regarding the event.
 That is, children exposed to an event with little knowledge, their memory of the event will not be as accurate when compared to a child who is more knowledgeable on event-related topics.
 These results of increased sensitivity, suggestibility and memory loss in children lead one to question the competency of a child to serve as an eyewitness.
 Researchers have determined that children should be considered a competent witness when they have the capacity to observe, communicate, produce sufficient memories, differentiate truth from lies, and understand the obligation to tell the truth.
 However, the same caution that is taken with all eyewitnesses should be taken with child testimony, as all eyewitness testimonies are prone to inaccuracies.